Friday, October 31, 2008

 With Carl's starter, I used a large amount of white starter and added wholewheat flour.
 But it ended up being mostly white.
 With the San Francisco starter, I added more wholewheat.

-I mixed the doughs and shaped the loaves and set them to rise as in my original recipe, swathed in clean large white plastic bags.
+I mixed the doughs and shaped the loaves and set them to rise as in this recipe, swathed in clean large white plastic bags.

 I made 2 loaves out of the more wholegrain dough, and one larger one for the mostly white one.